simonguest/musiclab/README.md

 # MusicLab Prototype

 **Update: MusicLab is actively being developed as a Code.org incubator project!
-You can access the latest version of Music Lab and provide feedback [here](https://studio.code.org/musiclab).**
+You can access the latest version of MusicLab and provide feedback [here](https://studio.code.org/musiclab).**

 MusicLab is a prototype that shows how students (grades 5-12) can use block-based programming to create their own audio and music tracks.